 This cyclical approach aims to nurture individuals to practice all these elements in a back-and-forth manner continually.
 Hence, they evolve with us, repeatedly working on something.

 You learn by putting your skills into practice through the assignments.
-The instructors will also point out the weaker points of your deliveries so you can improve more efficiently.
+The instructors will point out the weaker points of your deliveries so you can improve more efficiently.

 Drawing 01